Technology

 We test three different types of LED light bulbs: standard LED bulbs (B22/E27 classic globe fitting), filament LED bulbs and LED spotlights (GU10 fitting).
 We put each one through tough testing under controlled lab conditions so we can recommend the light bulbs that truly shine.

 Which? members can log in to see the available on the high street.
-If you're not already a member, take out a for instant access to our light bulb reviews and all the reviews on our website.
+If you're not already a member, take out a for instant access to our and all the reviews on our website.

 We go to great lengths to design thorough and rigorous tests to answer all of the most important questions about light bulbs, including:

-- How long do the bulbs last?
+- How long do the light bulbs last?

-- How efficient are they?
+- How energy efficient are they?

 - Are they safe?

-- Is the light consistent?
+- Is the light consistent between bulbs?

-- Should I buy it?
+- Should you buy it?

 We test all of these things and many more.
 See below for a more detailed explanation of each test and our additional tests for spotlights.